 Older children can be monitored more frequently if there are concerns about adherence.
-After a dose adjustment in older children, TSH and T4 levels are measured in 6 to 8 weeks.
+After a dose adjustment in older children, TSH and free T4 levels are measured in 6 to 8 weeks.

 Hypothyroidism in infants is usually congenital; acquired causes become more common with age.

 Most congenital causes involve dysgenesis of the gland, but genetic disorders affecting thyroid hormone synthesis may occur.